-My blog from earlier this week was titled Is it Selfish to Want a Second, Third, Fourth (etc.) Child?.
-I received a thoughtful comment from an infertile woman who said she felt it was very selfish for fertile couples to “get in the ‘infant line’ with all of the couples that have no children making their wait so much longer.
-She objects to couple who are able to have children acting like they are saving a child because they feel it is their duty to adopt an orphan.
+My blog from earlier this week was titled Is it Selfish to Want a Second, Third, Fourth (etc.) Child?
+I received a thoughtful comment from an infertile woman who said she felt it was very selfish for fertile couples to “get in the ‘infant line’ with all of the couples that have no children, making their wait so much longer.
+She objects to couples who can have children acting like they are saving a child because they feel it is their duty to adopt an orphan.

-While I agree with the commenter that going into adoption to “save” a child is not the best approach, I think that many parents who are fertile and choosing to adopt are not coming with a savior complex.
+While I agree with the commenter that going into adoption to “save” a child is not the best approach, I think that many fertile parents who choose to adopt do not come with a savior complex.

-Also, keep in mind that most often in domestic adoption, the birth parents choose who they want to adopt their child and some might actively prefer to not place their child with an infertile couple.
+Also, remember that most often in domestic adoption, the birth parents choose who they want to adopt their child, and some might actively prefer not to place their child with an infertile couple.
 I don’t think this is common from my experience, but if that is their preference, I want them to have that choice.

 Blending Children By Birth and Adoption in the Same Family

-I think that families that combine children by birth and adoption face special issues and need to think through the impact of this choice on both their children by birth and by adoption.
-This is a topic of special interest to some of us at Creating a Family, and we have lots of resources on combining kids by birth and adoption to help these families.
+I think that families that combine children by birth and adoption face special issues and need to consider the impact of this choice on both their children by birth and adoption.
+This topic is of special interest to some of us at CreatingaFamily.org, and we have lots of resources on combining kids by birth and adoption to help these families.

 Should Fertile Couples Adopt?